dl3c01n/UI-Material/README.md

 # UI-Material

-# Usable for your own templates
+# Usable for your own template

-# Credits aren't required, but you can quote me ;)

-# First Project, more are coming

 Basic template for any company using MaterializeCSS.